Page last updated: 21/04/21

 All customers must wear a face covering when traveling on our network unless exempt.

-Our Waverley Bridge, Shandwick Place, Musselburgh TravelHubs and Airlink Kiosk are closed until further notice.
+From Monday 26 April, our Shandwick Place TravelHub will reopen on Monday to Saturday between 0830 and 1730 hrs.
+Our Waverley Bridge and Musselburgh TravelHubs and Airlink Kiosk are closed until further notice.
 Our Park and Ride sites remain closed.

 To help us to help you, we would ask that you take a minute to read the information below prior to contacting us.
 If the matter cannot be answered using the information below, our Customer Services team can be contacted via email to email@example.com.